-Jan started his career with his MBA of Rotterdam University and as a manager in the post academic education, but found out that his heart lies more in developing software.
+Jan started his career with his MBA of the Rotterdam School of Management (RSM) and as a manager in the post academic education, but found out that his heart lies more in developing software.
 Currently Jan is the infatigable developer of the most complex aspects of our applications: encoding and uploading videos from all kinds of cameras and for all platforms.
 He finds his most interesting challenges in developing applications that are internally very complex, but that show as very easy to the user.

 Specialties: video-encoding, secure connections, digital surveys, databases, reporting with JQuery and solving puzzles!